 The deadline to be eligible to draw permits has expired at 5pm on Nov 21.
 If you did not get your packets to Carol at IFW by Nov 21 5pm you will not be able to pull any permits.

 When: December 11, 2014 Where: VA Togus Auditorium, Theatre Bldg.
 210, 1st Floor Doors open at 6:00 pm – Anyone eligible to participate in the Bass Draw should be signed in by 6:30.
 Registration closes at 6:30 pm Anyone eligible for the draw must be signed in before by 6:30 pm 6:30 – 7:00 - Discussion of relevant topics by DIF&W, DEP, and Bass Draw Planners Bass Draw will begin promptly at 7:00 pm.
 Be sure to have all your weed inspection forms passed in to Carol.

-Cooper to compete in 2014 Old Milwaukee B.A.S.S.
-Nation Championship Ouachita River
+Cooper finishes 3rd in Eastern Division and 12th overall at 2014 Old Milwaukee B.A.S.S.
+Nation Championship

-George Cooper of Maine will be competing in his third BNC, and the last one he was in was also on the Ouachita River, so he goes to Louisiana with some experience under his belt.
+George Cooper of Maine competed in his third BNC, finishing in 12th overall and 3rd in the Eastern Divsion with a respectable 22-4.
+Coopers last BNC he was in was also on the Ouachita River.
 Cooper is a mechanical engineer.
 He's a member of the Southern Maine Anglers, and when he's not fishing, he's still outdoors, whether he's hunting, snowmobiling or four-wheeling.

 Towns top Maine angler at 2014 Old Milwaukee B.A.S.S.
 Nation Eastern Divisional

 St. Lawrence River, Waddington, NY, Sep 24-26, 2014